TaherehZarratEhsan/starter-hugo-academic/content/project/example/index.md

 #slides: example
 ---

 Currently, I am reading about state-of-the-art methods in various breast images such as CT, MRI, and Mamo.
-Also, I trying to organize based on availability of datasets and their sizes.
+I started to work on self-supervised and unsupervised approachs for breast cancer detection.